-These are definitely some of the best scuba fins for older (and younger) divers because they require less effort to push you forward.
+These are definitely some of the best split fins for older (and younger) scuba divers because they require less effort to push you forward.
 Traditional paddle fins will generate more thrust, but obviously with more effort required.

-Flexible hinge points, a high surface ratio blade for great control, power rails that effectively transfer power and provide stability, and an internal sole plate all combine to make this one of the best scuba fins with a split-fin design.
+Flexible hinge points, a high surface ratio blade for great control, power side rails that effectively transfer power and provide stability, and an internal sole plate all combine to make this one of the best split fins out there.

 These are definitely not cheap dive fins.
 You get what you pay for, and Atomic Aquatics is certainly one of the most respected names in professional diving, but these fins are an investment.

 The foot pocket is also quite rigid, so booties are a must if you don’t want to rub your feet raw.
-They are open-heel, so dive socks are recommended (if not necessary) in the first place, but these do not feel good on bare feet.
+They are open heel fins, so dive socks are recommended (if not necessary) in the first place, but these do not feel good on bare feet.

 If you’re willing to invest in dive socks, these are awesome split fins.

-Best Travel Scuba Diving Flippers: TUSA SF-0104 Hyflex Switch Scuba Diving Fins
+Best Travel Fins: TUSA SF-0104 Hyflex Switch Scuba Diving Fins

 - Weight: 4lbs